fischor/protogen-python/README.md

 Package `protogen` makes writing `protoc` plugins easier.
 Working with the raw protobuf descriptor messages can be cumbersome.
-`protogen` resolves and links the dependencies and references between the raw descriptors and turns them into their corresponding `protogen` classes that are easier to work with.
+`protogen` resolves and links the dependencies and references between the raw Protobuf descriptors and turns them into their corresponding `protogen` classes that are easier to work with.
 It also provides mechanisms that are espacially useful to generate Python code like dealing with Python imports.

 ## Installation